GoogleChrome/developer.chrome.com/site/en/docs/apps/migration/index.md

 - **Background processing:** Alternatives to the `background` permission include the [Background Sync API][19] and the [Periodic Background Sync API][20].
 - **Copy to clipboard:** The [Async Clipboard API][21] allows you to copy and paste both text and images programmatically.

-### Chrome Extensions {: #chrome-extensions }
+### Chrome extensions {: #chrome-extensions }

-Web applications are the best alternative to migrate from Chrome Apps, but Chrome Extensions can be an option in some cases.
-They are also built with web technologies (HTML, CSS, JS) and can be used to add or modify the browser's functionality and customize other web applications for better user experience.
+Web applications are the best alternative to migrate from Chrome Apps, but Chrome extensions can be an option in some cases.
+Extensions are also built with web technologies (HTML, CSS, and JavaScript) and can be used to add or modify the browser's functionality and customize other web applications for better user experience.

 #### Build a standalone extension {: #build-standalone-extension }

 Depending on the user experience you want to provide, it might make sense to convert your Chrome App into an extension.
 For example, you could provide a [browser action][22] button which shows a small popup window for your user interface, or navigates to a page your extension provides.
 This UI model may be more suitable for apps that do most of their work in the background.

-#### Connect an Extension from a web application {: #connect-extension-web-application }
+#### Connect a Chrome extension from a web application {: #connect-extension-web-application }

-If your Chrome App offers capabilities that are not available on the web platform, it may be possible to [connect a Chrome Extension with a web application][23] and give it access to [extension APIs][24].The disadvantage of this approach is that users / IT admins have to manage two different parts (web application and companion extensions).
+If your Chrome App offers capabilities that are not available on the web platform, it may be possible to [connect a Chrome extension with a web application][23] and give it access to [extension APIs][24].The disadvantage of this approach is that users / IT admins have to manage two different parts (web application and companion extensions).
 It’s important to note that Chrome extensions can't be run on some browsers, you should detect when required functionality isn't available and provide explanatory text for users on these other browsers.

-### Should I create a Web Application or a Chrome Extension? {: #web-application-or-chrome-extension }
+### Should I create a web application or a Chrome extension? {: #web-application-or-chrome-extension }

 A web application is the preferred technology to migrate to from Chrome Apps.
-There are a few use cases where Chrome Extensions might be a better choice.
+There are a few use cases where Chrome extensions might be a better choice.
 Before deciding, analyze which option is better according to different factors:

 - **Purpose:** Chrome extensions are primarily used to extend the functionality of the browser.
-Common use cases include: productivity tools, web page content enrichment, information aggregation, etc. Web applications can have a much wider range of use cases by leveraging the full power of the web.
+Common use cases include: productivity tools, web page content enrichment, and information aggregation.
+Web applications can have a much wider range of use cases by using the full power of the web.
 - **User Experience:** Chrome extensions typically have a more limited user interface and are designed to integrate with the browser.
 Web applications can have a rich user interface that looks and feels like a native app and it’s highly customizable.
 - **Portability:** Chrome Extensions are Chrome-specific.
-Some browsers (e.g. [Firefox][25], [Edge][26]) support the same extension APIs as Chrome, but this support is not universal.
+Some browsers (for example, [Firefox][25] and [Edge][26]) support the same extension APIs as Chrome, but this support is not universal.
 Web applications are supported by all the browsers (although not all the APIs might be).
-- **Discoverability:** Chrome Extensions need to be installed (e.g. from the Chrome Web Store or via self hosting) and accessed via the browser toolbar.
+- **Discoverability:** Chrome Extensions need to be installed (for example, from the Chrome Web Store or via self hosting) and accessed via the browser toolbar.
 Web applications can be instantly loaded via a URL and accessed from all the browsers.
 They can optionally be installed but this is not mandatory.
 - **Feature set:** Chrome Extensions have a deep integration with Chrome, through Chrome APIs.
 Web applications might be more limited in low-level or system-level tasks.
 As discussed, it's possible to [call an extension from a web application][27] to have access to extension-only APIs.
 - **Background work:** Chrome extensions can perform background work and run even when the browser window is closed.
 Web applications, on the other hand, are typically designed to run in the foreground and have more limited background capabilities, mostly used for performance and reliability.